by Guy Power

 The competitions asked students to produce a short video or a poster which would produce a positive change in attitudes towards refugees.
 The winning entries were as follows:-

-1st Prize – “What is an Australian” by Maslen Varnel, Vincent Rummery and Kasper Ekstrom of Kindlehill School.
+1st Prize – “What is an Australian” by Maslen Varnel, Kasper Ekstrom and 3rd student of Kindlehill School.

 2nd Prize – “The Final Wave” by Lucy Bell of Kindlehill School.